Patechoc/codelabs/learning-elasticsearch-running-in-docker.md

 ### Prerequisite for any installation of Elasticsearch

-[**As prerequisites**](https://elk-docker.readthedocs.io/#prerequisites), Elasticsearch alone needs at least 2GB of RAM to run >> a minimum of 4GB RAM assigned to run in Docker!

-Negative :
+Negative
-This is the most frequent reason for your image of Elasticsearch failing to start since Elasticsearch version 5 was released.
+: This is the most frequent reason for your image of Elasticsearch failing to start since Elasticsearch version 5 was released.
+[Among other prerequisites](https://elk-docker.readthedocs.io/#prerequisites), Elasticsearch alone needs at least 2GB of RAM to run >> a minimum of 4GB RAM assigned to run in Docker!

 On Linux, use `sysctl vm.max_map_count` on the host to view the current value, and see Elasticsearch's documentation on virtual memory for guidance on how to change this value.
 Note that the limits must be changed on the host; they cannot be changed from within a container.